 - The middle and senior school children use a variety of reading resources including independent reading from Libraries, and may record these in a reading log.

 - Spelling: most classes, from Year 2 upwards, have weekly spelling lists and sometimes small tasks to follow up, using the “You Can Spell” programme.

 - Religious Education home learning relates to the strand or topic that is being covered at the time.

 - Current Events may be required as part of home learning.

 In addition, students in the senior school have the option of participating in the Challenge programme which provides considerable learning opportunities.
 This progarmme provides a significant amount of additional, meaningful, relevant and community base home learning challanges.
 The main difference between this format and what parents may traditionally used to in the past, is that children “choose” to participate and can pursue interests to a deeper level.
 This programme is aligned with the revised New Zealand Curriculum’s vision of developing lifelong learners and developing the key competencies in the children.
-Further information will be provided by the class teacher either though Google Docs or School Links.
+Further information will be provided by the class teacher through Google Docs .